infinum/eightshift-docs/website/blog/2022-03-04-modifying-blocks.md

 			//...
 ```

-If you try adding a Quote block in the editor, you should notice that now it has a light blue background with a quote icon in a darker shade of blue.
-This equals our default value for the `quoteColorTheme` attribute we added in the component's manifest.
+If you try adding a Quote block in the editor, you should notice that it now has a light blue background with a quote icon in a darker shade of blue.
+This is the default value for the `quoteColorTheme` attribute we added in the component's manifest.

-### Outputting CSS variables in PHP template
+### Outputting CSS variables in the PHP template
 The PHP template for the Quote component is located in **_src/Blocks/components/quote/quote.php_**.
 This process is similar to the one described above, it's just written in PHP.
 All helper methods we need for this are contained inside the `Components` class, which is already included in this file.

 Similar to the JS template, we need a unique value, assign it to `data-id`, and output CSS variables.
 After adding these, the code should look like this: